nizhu/ruby-intro-site/source/_posts/2013-07-31-consuming-json-rest-resource-through-http.markdown

 ## Retrieving with Net/HTTP and parsing with json

 [Net/HTTP][3] is a standard Ruby library, and it'll be your interface to the internet.
-JSON is a simple parser, but is not standard.
-As before, install the gem with ```gem install json```
+JSON is a simple parser and it's also a standard library.

 {% codeblock lang:ruby %}
 require 'net/http'